Frequently Asked Questions

 Can you suspend my application

-Your application will be suspended until you have provided any requested information.
+Your application will be suspended until you have provide any information we have requested.

 How are applications prioritised

-All housing applications are assessed according to housing need and are placed in one of four bands.
-Priority within the band is decided by the date the application was awarded that band with the oldest registration date having greatest priority.
+All applications are placed into one of four bands based on housing need.
+Priority within each band is decided by the date you were awarded that band, the earlier the date, the higher your priority.

 What do I do if my circumstances change